ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     25.3.
 Implement tests for multi-turn conversations [COMPLETED] 25.4.
 Create tests for handling different response formats (e.g., JSON, XML) [COMPLETED] 25.5.
-Implement tests for error recovery and fallback strategies [COMPLETED]
+Implement tests for error recovery and fallback strategies [COMPLETED] 25.6.
+Add tests for system messages and their impact on Claude's behavior [COMPLETED] 25.7.
+Implement tests for Claude's ability to follow complex instructions [IN PROGRESS] 25.8.
+Create tests for Claude's consistency across multiple interactions [TODO] 25.9.
+Implement tests for Claude's ability to generate structured outputs (e.g., XML, JSON) [TODO] 25.10.
+Add tests for Claude's performance on domain-specific tasks [TODO]

 26. Integration with CI/CD Pipeline (High)
     26.1.
 Set up automated contract test execution in CI/CD pipeline [COMPLETED] 26.2.
 Implement automated deployment of updated mocks based on contract test results [COMPLETED] 26.3.
 Create alerts for contract test failures in the CI/CD pipeline [COMPLETED] 26.4.
-Implement versioning and tracking of contract changes in the CI/CD process [COMPLETED]
+Implement versioning and tracking of contract changes in the CI/CD process [COMPLETED] 26.5.
+Set up automated performance benchmarking as part of the CI/CD pipeline [IN PROGRESS] 26.6.
+Implement automated code quality checks (e.g., linting, static analysis) in CI/CD [TODO] 26.7.
+Create a dashboard for visualizing test results and contract changes over time [TODO]

 27. Documentation and Knowledge Sharing (Medium)
     27.1.
 Create comprehensive documentation on contract testing setup and usage [COMPLETED] 27.2.
 Develop guidelines for writing and maintaining contract tests [COMPLETED] 27.3.
 Conduct knowledge sharing sessions on contract testing for the development team [COMPLETED] 27.4.
-Create a troubleshooting guide for common contract testing issues [COMPLETED]
+Create a troubleshooting guide for common contract testing issues [COMPLETED] 27.5.
+Develop a guide on best practices for testing LLM-based systems [IN PROGRESS] 27.6.
+Create documentation on interpreting and acting on test results and performance metrics [TODO] 27.7.
+Develop a guide on maintaining and evolving the test suite as the project grows [TODO]

 28. Continuous Refinement and Expansion (Medium)
     28.1.
 Regularly review and update contract tests based on API changes [ONGOING] 28.2.
 Expand contract test coverage to include edge cases and rare scenarios [ONGOING] 28.3.
 Implement contract tests for new API features as they are developed [ONGOING] 28.4.
-Continuously optimize contract test performance and execution time [ONGOING]
+Continuously optimize contract test performance and execution time [ONGOING] 28.5.
+Implement a system for tracking and addressing technical debt in the test suite [IN PROGRESS] 28.6.
+Develop a process for regular test suite audits and improvements [TODO] 28.7.
+Implement automated test generation techniques to expand test coverage [TODO]

+29. Advanced Testing Techniques (Medium)
+    29.1.
+Implement property-based testing for suitable components [TODO] 29.2.
+Develop fuzzing tests to identify edge cases and potential vulnerabilities [TODO] 29.3.
+Implement chaos engineering principles in the test suite [TODO] 29.4.
+Develop tests for simulating various network conditions and API latencies [TODO] 29.5.
+Implement tests for concurrent API usage and potential race conditions [TODO]

 (The rest of the implementation plan remains unchanged)